Comic Book Cleaning and Heat Pressing Documentary

 Comic Heat Press steps

 Step 1: The first step is to heat up the press to the desired temperature.
-I have been testing with temperatures between 170 to 180 degrees Fahrenheit (make sure your heat press is set to Fahrenheit).
-I recommend starting with 170 degrees Fahrenheit for bronze to modern age comic books though I am reassessing whether the temperature or time left in the press should be less for modern age books published around or after the late 1990's or 2000.
-The issue with books after the late 1990's and 2000 is the introduction of glossy comic book pages and after performing a few tests I have observed the pages sticking together after heat pressings.
-The pages can be easily but carefully peeled apart without any condition damage from what I can tell but more testing will show if a proper press can be done without the pages sticking together.
+I have been testing with temperatures between 140 to 175 degrees Fahrenheit (make sure your heat press is set to Fahrenheit).
+I recommend starting with 170 degrees Fahrenheit for copper to bronze age comic books.
+For modern age books published around or after the late 1990's or 2000, I recommend 140 to145 degrees to reduce the chances of the pages sticking.
+The issue with books after the late 1990's and 2000 is the introduction of glossy comic book pages and after performing a few tests I have observed the pages sticking together after heat pressing with higher temperatures.
+If higher temperatures are used the pages will need to be carefully peeled apart.
 Page sticking has not been an issue with older comic books that do not have glossy interior pages.
 Once your heat press is heated up to the desired temperature move on to Step 2.
 Remember to use caution while working with the heat press as it will be very hot.

 Step 2: The heat press is now ready for the comic book.
 I recommend placing one or more magazine size backboards on the press for added stability followed by laying a piece of baking parchment paper that can withstand high-oven temperatures.
 The parchment paper will provide a non-stick surface for the comic book to rest on.
 As mentioned in the comic sauna section, I recommend placing a regular size comic backboard in the center staple page of the comic book for a nice even heat press.